 This year we’ll also be awarding a second grant for $500, sponsored by Mythic Picnic.

 The award is open for all emerging literary organizations.
 More context about what this means is below.

 Here’s everything we think you’ll need to figure out if your group is a good candidate for the Amplifier, how to apply, and what to expect.
 A link to the application is included at the bottom, in the What's Next section.

 A free Submittable account.

 Also, advice and counseling and mentoring and connection-making in any way we can provide it.
 Don’t worry: we’re not going to micro-manage every step of your organization’s development.
 We don’t want to sit in on your meetings.
 But we want to offer help when you need it, and advice when you want it.
-We don’t pretend to be the smartest people in any room, but over the past 13 years we’ve learned some things about navigating the literary world (mostly by trial and error) and we’re happy to pass on whatever acquired wisdom we can.
+We don’t pretend to be the smartest people in any room, but over the past 15 years we’ve learned some things about navigating the literary world (mostly by trial and error) and we’re happy to pass on whatever acquired wisdom we can.
+If you want it.